open-telemetry/semantic-conventions/docs/http/http-metrics.md

 | [`http.request.method`](/docs/attributes-registry/http.md) | string | HTTP request method.
 [4] | `GET`; `POST`; `HEAD` | `Recommended` | ![Stable](https://img.shields.io/badge/-stable-lightgreen) |
 | [`url.scheme`](/docs/attributes-registry/url.md) | string | The [URI scheme](https://www.rfc-editor.org/rfc/rfc3986#section-3.1) component identifying the used protocol. | `http`; `https` | `Opt-In` | ![Stable](https://img.shields.io/badge/-stable-lightgreen) |

-**[1]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.
+**[1] `server.address`:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.

-**[2]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[2] `server.port`:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

-**[3]:** The `url.template` MUST have low cardinality.
+**[3] `url.template`:** The `url.template` MUST have low cardinality.
 It is not usually available on HTTP clients, but may be known by the application or specialized HTTP instrumentation.

-**[4]:** HTTP request method value SHOULD be "known" to the instrumentation.
+**[4] `http.request.method`:** HTTP request method value SHOULD be "known" to the instrumentation.
 By default, this convention defines "known" methods as the ones listed in [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html#name-methods) and the PATCH method defined in [RFC5789](https://www.rfc-editor.org/rfc/rfc5789.html).